-Hundreds of preachers come to our annual Pastors Conference in the city of Yangon.
+GLBM is helping to train an army of preachers to reach their own people in Old Burma.
+Hundreds of Bible preachers come to our annual Pastors Conference in the city of Yangon.
 Whereas GLBM seeks to influence many of these men, not all these pastors receive financial assistance or even completely concur with our Statement of Faith.
 Preachers who receive financial assistance from GLBM have completed sufficient training and a 12-page questionnaire demonstrating that they are of like faith and practice.
 GLBM pastors and church-planters give regular reports, giving evidence of their work and progress in building a church and reaching souls for Christ.
 Every GLBM preacher is living and working by faith and serves with some degree of persecution.
 Please pray earnestly for our preachers.
 Here are some of the GLBM preachers: Myanmar

 Yangon Division (including Yangon City)

 Mingaladon Baptist Church

 Pastor A Lin, a preacher and missionary from Palatwa, Chin State, is a faithful man of God who was trained under Thaung Lian.
 He came to southern Myanmar as a bachelor, having a great burden to preach the Gospel of Christ to the Burmese Buddhists.
 After several years alone, he married Hser Moo Eh, a beautiful young lady from his home area, and she joined him in ministry, living in a one-room bamboo hut, in the middle of several widows and all their children.
 They now have two beautiful children of their own and they take care of twenty orphans who depend on them every day.
 This year they will send two preacher boys to be trained in our Bible college in Yangon.